philz0918/philz0918.github.io/_pages/about.md

 My research interests lie at the intersection of Natural Language Processing (NLP), Data Science, and Artificual Intelligent.

-Currently, I am developing models to detect internal hidden mental states (e.g., emotions) and external linguistic cues (e.g., politeness and formality) in language using semantic role labeling (SRL).
+Currently, I am developing models to detect internal states (e.g., sentiment and emotion) and external linguistic cues (e.g., politeness and formality) in language using semantic role labeling (SRL).
 Through this work, I aim to examine:

 - Development of a role-aware model for detecting internal states and external lingustic cues.
 - Multilingual extension of the internal states and external linguistic cue detection model.